liferay/liferay-docs/discover/portal/articles/210-setting-up/03-script-console/01-invoking-liferay-services-from-scripts.markdown

     }

 Liferay's services can be easily accessed from the script console.
-Next, let's look at some practical uses for @product@'s script engine.
+Next, let's look at some practical uses for the script engine.

 ## Related Topics [](id=related-topics)